 Terms of Reference of the Hydrological Coordination Panel

-[As proposed by the Hydrological Coordination Panel]

 General mandate

 The Hydrological Coordination Panel is the WMO think tank on hydrology.
 It supports and advises on an integrated delivery of WMO water-related activities and undertakes preparatory work for the Hydrological Assembly, in relation to current and emerging scientific and technical water-related global challenges.
 The Panel integrates the hydrological work of WMO into the wider global water agenda, and supports and advises the EC Technical Coordination Committee (EC/TCC) Executive Council on hydrological activities in relation to current and emerging scientific and technical water-related global challenges, integrating the hydrological work of WMO into the wider water agenda.
 The Panel works in accordance with the purposes of the Organization related to hydrology including but not limited to Article 2(e) of the Convention: